 USITC: Investigation Launched on 2028 Harmonized Tariff Schedule Changes to Align with Global Standards

-The U.S. International Trade Commission (USITC) instituted an investigation, Recommended Modifications in the Harmonized Tariff Schedule, 2028, that will lead to recommendations to the President on necessary changes to the Harmonized Tariff Schedule of the United States (HTS) to align it with amendments to the global Harmonized System (HS).
+The U.S. International Trade Commission (USITC) has launched an investigation titled Recommended Modifications in the Harmonized Tariff Schedule, 2028.
+The inquiry aims to provide the President with recommendations for updating the Harmonized Tariff Schedule of the United States (HTS), ensuring it stays aligned with the latest amendments to the international Harmonized System (HS).

 Read More